cheisentrout/clare-project-2/README.md

 ### Day 2

 - The biggest issue I'm running into today is how to redirect to a page from my /class router after I've created a portfolio in the portfolio router.
+  - I ended up needing to delete the first parameter ('/portfolio') from my app.use method!
+I was able to redirect much easily from the project's home directory once that was removed.
+- Some other challenges have been: how to tell the server to ignore parts of my ejs file if the data doesn't exist...

 ### Day 3